 A strange thing happened.
 I only noticed it recently but I think it began several months ago.
-Back in the summer, at an event, some people thought that Adi and I were dating.
+Back in the summer, at an event, some people thought that a friend and I were dating.
 I knew a couple of them slightly so I was surprised they didn’t know I was single.
-I put it down to the overhormonal college canteen-type atmosphere at the time where everyone is crushing on someone or about to break up or about to fall in love or something equally melodramatic.
-A couple of weeks later, I was having coffee with one of them and he couldn’t believe that Adi and I were ‘just friends’.
+I put it down to the over-hormonal college canteen-type atmosphere at the time when everyone is crushing on someone or about to break up or about to fall in love or something equally melodramatic.
+A couple of weeks later, I was having coffee with one of them and he couldn’t believe that the man and I were just friends.
 What does that even mean?
 As if friendship is a trivial relationship, (such a redundant assumption in our current times of urban families).

 “You guys seem so close!”